 It is generally believed that the coal mine in Gunkanjima was first discovered in 1810.
 During that time, Japan was governed by the Tokugawa Shogunate, which opened in 1603 and continued to rule the entire country for over 260 years.
-Around the end of the Tokugawa Shogunate, which falls in the late 18th century, the amount of coals extracted on the island was relatively small, and it was recognized like a side business for local fishermen to get an extra income.
+Around the end of the Tokugawa Shogunate, which fell in the late 18th century, the amount of coals extracted on the island was relatively small, and it was recognized like a side business for local fishermen to get an extra income.

 In 1890, the island was sold to Mitsubishi, one of the most powerful and largest companies in Japan, and it became their private property for over the next 100 years.
 They started to develop the island as a new center of coal mining.
-Several mine shafts were opened, which enabled them to reach to the underground where more coals were stored.
-In 1897, the production of coals finally exceeded that of Takashima, another coal mining island situated in Nagasaki.
-As the development continued, other facilities such as an elementary school were completed to provide a better living environment for mine workers and their family.
+Several mine shafts were opened, which enabled them to reach the underground where more coals were stored.
+In 1897, the production of coal finally exceeded that of Takashima, another coal mining island situated in Nagasaki.
+As the development continued, other facilities such as an elementary school were completed to provide a better living environment for mine workers and their families.

 Brief History of Gunkanjima (in the 20th Century)

 In 1916, a giant concrete residential complex was completed to accommodate a number of residents.
 The complex consists of 7 floors, and it was the first concrete residential complex in Japan, and newspapers repeatedly described the island as a battleship.
 This is how Hashima, the official name of the island, was replaced with the nickname Gunkanjima, which is currently used and recognized more widely.

-The quality of coals mined in the island was highly evaluated, which dedicated to support the fundamental development of the modernization in Japan.
-It also led to a rapid construction of a range of facilities for mine workers, which included medical facility, educational opportunities, and even entertaining facilities.
+The quality of coals mined in the island was highly evaluated, which was dedicated to support the fundamental development of modernization in Japan.
+It also led to a rapid construction of a range of facilities for mine workers, which included medical facilities, educational opportunities, and even entertaining facilities.
 The first movie theater on this island was opened in 1927.